Pontus Wikner: Philosophy

 As a philosopher, Wikner was influenced by Christopher Jacob Boström, but asserted his own independent view, partly in scholarly writings, partly also in more popular, rarely well-written works.
 Among the latter are a series of philosophical and religious lectures, such as The Sacrifice of Culture, The Narcissus Saga and some historical novels influenced by Viktor Rydberg's style art, excellent for richness of thought, beauty of form and a warm religious spirit: My mother's testament, Mantegna's angel.

 Wikner was a member of the Nameless Society.
 Wikner's melancholy but eternally trusting writing has had a far-reaching and profound influence.
 He also had a Christian creed.

 The Diaries

-The Swedish gay movement has seen an early role model in Pontus Wikner.
-His private notes and diaries were compiled into the work Psychological Self-Confessions, which was published posthumously in 1971.
-In these diaries he reveals his homosexual orientation.
+Eighty years after Wikner's death, following the deaths of his wife and two sons, his private notes and diaries were compiled into the work Psychological Confessions, which revealed his homosexuality: first boys, and later youths and men.
+Wikner wrote that he had penned the frank confessions for the benefit of fellow homosexuals: "I must speak: I must cry from my grave for mercy for my brothers."